sacredAST/streamlit-chatbot-fine-tune-hospital/README.md

 5. The conversation history will be displayed in the chat interface, with user and assistant messages shown.

-6. The chatbot is powered by the GPT-3.5 model, and it can provide responses based on the context of the conversation.
+6. The chatbot is powered by the fine-tuned model, and it can provide responses based on the context of the conversation.

 7. To stop the chatbot, simply close the Streamlit interface or the terminal where it's running.

 ## Customization

-- You can customize the chatbot's behavior by modifying the GPT-3.5 model settings or adding additional logic to handle specific user inputs.
+- You can customize the chatbot's behavior by modifying the fine-tuned model settings or adding additional logic to handle specific user inputs.

 - You can also add more conversation messages or prompts in the code to make the chatbot respond to various queries and topics.

-Enjoy using your Chat Bot powered by GPT-3.5!
+Enjoy using your Chat Bot powered by fine-tuned!
 Feel free to enhance and customize it further to suit your specific needs and requirements.